microsoft/Windows-Machine-Learning/Samples/RustSqueezenet/README.md

   - ```cargo install --git https://github.com/microsoft/winrt-rs cargo-winrt```

 ## Build and Run the sample
-1. If you downloaded the samples ZIP, be sure to unzip the entire archive, not just the folder with the sample you want to build.
-2. This project requires Rust 1.46 which isn't release yet.
-Rust beta features need to be enabled by running the following commands through command prompt in this current project directory after installation of Rustup :
+1. This project requires Rust 1.46, which is currently in Beta.
+Rust release dates can be found [here](https://forge.rust-lang.org/).
+Rust Beta features can be enabled by running the following commands through command prompt in this current project directory after installation of Rustup :
     - ``` rustup install beta ```
     - ``` rustup override set beta ```
-3. Build the sample with this command: ``` cargo winrt build ```
+2. Install the WinRT nuget dependencies with this command: ``` cargo winrt install ```
-4. Copy collateral into target folder (models and input images) by running ```copy_collateral.bat``` file through the command prompt.
+3. Build the project by running ```cargo build``` for debug and ```cargo build --release``` for release.
-5. Run the sample by running this command through the command prompt. ``` cargo winrt run ```
+4. Run the sample by running this command through the command prompt. ``` cargo winrt run ```
     - Another option would be to run the executable directly.
 Should be ```<git enlistment>\Samples\RustSqueezeNet\target\debug\rust_squeezenet.exe```

 ## Sample output